Everybody loves a discount!

-If you’re an older Australian who wants to secure an energy rebate or concession, you may need one of the following concession cards:
+If you’re an older Australian who wants to secure an energy rebate or concession, you may need one of the following concession cards issued by Services Australia or the Department of Veterans’ Affairs:

-It depends on your state or territory.
-There are numerous rebates and concessions available, some for the entire population and some specifically created to assist seniors and pensioners.
+Energy rebates for seniors will depend on the state or territory.
+There are numerous rebates and concessions available, some for the entire population and some specifically created to provide energy assistance to seniors and pensioners.

-Senior concession cardholders are eligible for the Annual Electricity Concession, a percentage rate discount off energy usage and supply costs.
-The Winter Gas Concession is a similar percentage based concession for cardholders with a gas connection.1
+Senior concession cardholders in Victoria are eligible for the Annual Electricity Concession, a percentage rate discount off energy usage and supply costs, as well an additional Excess Electricity or Gas Concession, if your energy bills were above a specified amount.
+The Winter Gas Concession is a similar percentage-based discount for concession cardholders with a gas connection.1

-The Victorian Government also offers eligible seniors the following concessions:
+The VIC government also offers eligible seniors the following concessions:

 Learn more about Victorian energy concessions and rebates.